vims1735/reverse-text/README.md

 # Reverse Text 🔄

-This repository has a simple script that reverses any text you enter.
+This repository contains a simple script that reverses any text you enter.

 ## Code in This Repo
 ```python